JinmiaoChenLab/ezSingleCell2/README.md

 # ezsinglecell

-To run ezsinglecell in R, follow the steps below:
+To run ezsinglecell, follow the steps below:

 a) Open R (preferably R >= 4.0)